ionvop/ivvbscript/README.md

 # ivvbscript (IonVop VBScript)

-A transpiler written in VBScript to transpile `.ivvbs` code into `.vbs`
+A transpiler written in VBScript to transpile `.ivvbs` source code into a `.vbs` file.

 IVVBScript is an experimental programming language that focuses on hacky syntax at the cost of readability and intuitiveness.